Job, Joris & Marieke: History

-In 2015 they made the animated short film (Otto) as part of NTR KORT!.
+In 2015, they made the animated short film (Otto) as part of NTR KORT!.
 The film had its international premiere at the Toronto International Film Festival.
 (Otto) was chosen to be the official Dutch entry for the Academy® Award Best Animated Short Film 2016.
 ALCINE kids premiere at the Alcalá de Henares Film Festival in 2016.

-In 2016 studio Job, Joris & Marieke released their short film Kop Op (Heads Together), in co-production with Viking Film and Dutch broadcaster VPRO, which won the Grand Prix Short at the New York International Children's Film Festival.
+In 2016, studio Job, Joris & Marieke released their short film Kop Op (Heads Together), in co-production with Viking Film and Dutch broadcaster VPRO, which won the Grand Prix Short at the New York International Children's Film Festival.
 They also released their first children's book Wie Doet Dat Toch? together with publisher Kluitman.

-In 2018 they released the children's book De Happy Camper, Manfreds Kampeer & Survivalgids, also together with publisher Kluitman.
+In 2018, they released the children's book De Happy Camper, Manfreds Kampeer & Survivalgids, also together with publisher Kluitman.
 And they released their animated short film A Double Life, which was nominated for a Gouden Kalf at the Netherlands Film Festival in 2018.

-In 2019 their short film Kop Op (Heads Together) won the International Emmy Kids Award in the category: Animation.
+In 2019, their short film Kop Op (Heads Together) won the International Emmy Kids Award in the category: Animation.

-In 2022 they made children series SWOP (Kop Op) together with Viking Film and the Dutch broadcaster VPRO.
+In 2022, they made children series SWOP (Kop Op) together with Viking Film and the Dutch broadcaster VPRO.
 The main characters were voiced by the actors Nasrdin Dchar, Paulien Cornelisse and Steye van Dam.
 SWOP has 12 episodes of each ten minutes.
 SWOP was nominated for a Cinekid Award in the category Best Dutch Fiction Series.

-On the 26th of February 2022 they opened their exposition A Triple Life in the Kunsthal Rotterdam.
+On 26 February 2022, they opened their exposition A Triple Life in the Kunsthal Rotterdam.
 At this exposition they showed a collection of their work and a video map installation called Nobody especially made for this exposition.

+In 2024 their satirical short climate-film Quota (Quotum) premiered at Toronto International Filmfestival (TIFF), where it received an honorable mention from the Best International Short Film jury.